- Associated Students of Idaho State University (ASISU)

-For further information on Wellness Center programs and activities, please call the Wellness Center at (208) 282-2117 or send email to email@example.com or visit the website at http://isu.edu/wellness.
-Office hours during the Fall and Spring academic semesters are 8 a.m. - 5 p.m., Monday through Friday.
-Office hours during the Summer term are 7:30 a.m. through 4 p.m., Monday through Friday.
+For further information on Wellness Center programs and activities, please call the Wellness Center at (208) 282-2117, send an email to firstname.lastname@example.org, or visit the website at https://isu.edu/wellness/.
+Office hours during the Fall and Spring academic semesters are 8 a.m. - 5 p.m., Monday through Thursday, and 8 a.m. - 4 p.m. on Friday.
+Office hours during the Summer semester are 7:30 a.m. through 4 p.m., Monday through Friday.